-Score at Level III or above on End-of-Course tests for English I, U.S. History, Biology, Civic & Economics, and Algebra I, or within one standard error of measurement.
+- Meet existing local and state graduation requirements, - Score at Level III or above on End-of-Course tests for English I, U.S. History, Biology, Civic & Economics, and Algebra I, or within one standard error of measurement.
+Or, students may score a Level III on Civics & Economics and U.S. History summatives.